mzulfikari/Word-Analytics--Java-script/README.md

 └─ LICENSE
 ---
 ## 🧩 How to Use
-1.Enter or paste your text into the input area.
+Enter or paste your text into the input area.

-2.Click the Analyze button.
+Click the Analyze button.

-3.View the results:
+View the results:

  Word count